 Hawaii residents can use this window to enroll in coverage for the first time, switch from one exchange plan to another, switch from a non-ACA-compliant plan (like a health care sharing ministry plan, for example) to an exchange plan, or transition from an off-exchange ACA-compliant plan to an on-exchange plan.
 Any of these might be necessary in order to best take advantage of the premium subsidy enhancements made by the American Rescue Plan, as subsidies are larger and more widely available in 2021 than they were in past years.

-Insurers in Hawaii had to file 2021 rate proposals by early June 2020, and the details were available in SERFF soon thereafter.
+Insurers in Hawaii had to file 2021 rate proposals by early June 2021, and the details were available in SERFF soon thereafter.
 The Hawaii Department of Insurance will review the rate filings during the summer and finalize rates before open enrollment starts in the fall.

 Hawaii’s exchange has two insurers that offer individual market coverage.
-For the second year in a row, average premiums decreased for both insurers:
+They have proposed the following average rate changes for 2022: